ExecutivePro User Guide

 Starting Page

-A data folder should appear in the same folder as the ExecutivePro.jar
+A data folder should appear in the same folder as the ExecutivePro.jar file after the application is run successfully.

-If the data folder is missing, simply create a folder named data
+If the data folder is missing, simply create a folder named data in the same location as the ExecutivePro.jar file.

 Congratulations, ExecutivePro is now running, you can refer to the Features section below to learn all about the exciting features that ExecutivePro offer.